• Skip to primary navigation

 My blog and my recipes are all about the Amish, so you might be thinking, "But Italian food isn't Amish, so what type of dishes would the Amish use frozen basil cubes in?"
 Well, you're right, Italian food isn't Amish.
 But that doesn't mean that the Amish don't eat Italian food.

-My mom stuck more with the traditional meat and potato meals, but we girls liked to venture out and try new recipes.
+My mom mostly stuck with cooking traditional meat and potato meals, but we girls liked to venture out and try new recipes.

 Frozen basil cubes